reddit/devvit/devvit-docs/docs/devvit_cli.md

 ## devvit logs

 Stream logs for an installation within a specified subreddit.
+You can see 5,000 logs or up to 7 days of log events.

 #### Usage